 Kavalactones appear to be the component of kava with the most anticancer activity.
 They show different pathways of action, including triggering apoptosis, or programmed cell death, of cancer cells and slowing down cancer cell growth.
 They may also be able to disrupt the growth and division of cancer cells and interrupt molecules that impact cell movement and growth of cancer cells, reducing their spread.

-While this is all very promising, there is still research that needs to be done to better understand how kava works in this and other health conditions.
+While this is all very promising, there is still research that needs to be done to better understand kava’s health benefits and how it works in various health conditions.
 However, the interest and historical evidence are very exciting, and they could help get kava more recognition as a potential therapeutic treatment.

 * Please note that the majority of kava research pertains to kava extracts, which often undergo significant processing and may contain additional ingredients and fillers that can influence their efficacy.
 It is crucial to consider this distinction when reading about kava studies.
 To draw an analogy, enjoying natural kava as a beverage can be likened to experiencing a freshly brewed cappuccino, whereas kava extracts are akin in functionality to a caffeine pill.
 Both forms have their unique benefits and can cater to different preferences and needs.
 While it’s helpful to understand research on kava extracts, please view it critically and remember that natural kava offers a uniquely holistic experience.